microsoft/Web-Dev-For-Beginners/2-js-basics/4-arrays-loops/README.md

 [![Arrays and Loops](https://img.youtube.com/vi/Q_CRM2lXXBg/0.jpg)](https://youtube.com/watch?v=Q_CRM2lXXBg "Arrays and Loops")

+> Click the image above for a video about arrays and loops.
 ## Arrays

 Working with data is a common task for any language, and it's a much easier task when data is organized in a structural format, such as arrays.
 With arrays, data is stored in a structure similar to a list.
 One major benefit of arrays is that you can store different types of data in one array.